 Step 2: Select the Messages option.

-The choosing the contact for whom you wish to set a contact photo and tapping the Edit button at the top-right of the screen.
+Then, choose the contact for whom you wish to set a contact photo and tap the Edit button at the top-right of the screen.

 You can then tap the add photo button at the top-left of the screen.

 Then select Take Photo if you want to take a picture with your camera now, or select Choose Photo if you wish to use one from your camera roll.